 MyWay by Metro is managed by Environment Canterbury with the support of Timaru District Council and NZTA.

-Local operator Ritchies has been selected for the vehicle service operation.
+Local operator Ritchies manages the vehicle service operation.
 Ritchies operates the MyWay on-demand vehicles as well as the remaining Link, Temuka and school services.

-Ritchies also operates the local call centre, so that MyWay by Metro customers have the option of calling to book as well as using the app or website.
+Ritchies also operates the local contact centre, so that MyWay by Metro customers have the option of calling to book as well as using the app or website.

 Each driver undertakes rigorous license, police and health checks.
 Drivers participate in an induction process that includes customer service, vehicle safety, and driver training.
 All drivers must have and maintain a clean driving record and we regularly review our drivers’ performance from both a safety and customer service perspective.

-Looking for information about The Link or Temuka bus service, or about Metrocards?
-Visit metroinfo.co.nz/timaru.
+Looking for information about The Link, Timaru School Services, or the Temuka bus service, or about Metrocards?
+Visit timaru.metroinfo.co.nz.